Healthcare AI Governance

 Healthcare AI Governance for Aotearoa New Zealand

-Research from Waitemata Healthcare found that international AI governance frameworks are inappropriate for clinical practice in Aotearoa.
-NZ's health system requires governance that accounts for the Health Information Privacy Code, the Code of Health and Disability Services Consumers' Rights, Te Tiriti obligations, and the distinct health needs of Maori and Pacific communities.
-We build that governance.
+Research from Waitematā Healthcare found that international artificial intelligence governance frameworks are inappropriate for clinical practice in Aotearoa.
+New Zealand's health system requires governance that accounts for the Health Information Privacy Code 2020, the Code of Health and Disability Services Consumers' Rights, Te Tiriti o Waitangi obligations, and the distinct health needs of Māori and Pacific communities.
+Our team builds that governance, not adapted from overseas templates, but developed from the ground up for organisations operating within this unique context.

 See Our Healthcare AI Services